Owl Medicine

 Soon after passing the bar exam and diving into the world of constant learning that is a general law practice, I found myself guided to an array of books that whetted my appetite for more on subjects such as reincarnation and the nature of reality.
 I was astonished not only by the surprising amount of research and documentation that had been generated on these subjects (and certainly there’s been far more added to our storehouse of knowledge in the past 30 years), but also – and perhaps more profoundly - by the feelings of excitement and purpose that percolated inside me as book after book found its way into my hands, leading me to territories I’d only dreamed about exploring as a teenager and young adult.

 A more formal approach to my education in metaphysical and non-traditional theories began in the late 1980s.
-Some of the more difficult (yet probably most valuable) “teachings” that came my way initially through that venue are chronicled in my book, Owl Medicine.
-Beyond those lessons, however, my initial teacher also provided me with a serious and substantial grounding in the classics of metaphysics, from Blavatsky and Manly Hall to the Upanishads and Zoroaster, for which I am also grateful.
+Some of the most difficult (yet probably most valuable) “teachings” that came my way are chronicled in my book, Owl Medicine.
+Beyond those tough lessons, however, my initial teacher also provided me with a serious and substantial grounding in the classics of metaphysics, from Blavatsky and Manly Hall to the Upanishads and Zoroaster, for which I am also grateful

 It was in the late ‘80s and early ‘90s that contemporary books on shamanism started to surface, which was a relief, as “the” seminal book on the subject up to that time, Mircea Eliade’s, Shamanism: Archaic Techniques of Ecstasy, while certainly scholarly, felt fundamentally wrong to me somehow.
-It put shamanism and indigenous peoples’ relationship to the earth and nature into the past, whereas I felt in my heart that these teachings and ways of being needed understanding and expression now.
+It seemed to view shamanism and indigenous peoples’ relationship to the earth and nature as relics of the past, whereas I felt in my heart that these teachings and ways of being needed understanding and expression now.

-Consequently, when Michael Harner came out with his book, The Way of the Shaman, I drank it up.
-I can still, amazingly enough, remember exactly where I was sitting (on the grass, behind a bush, near a creek near my house) when I suddenly became exquisitely aware of exactly where I was on the earth and how profoundly happy I was to be reading about the world he revealed in that book.
-I do believe that, in some way, I knew I was getting a taste of my destiny, although I had no idea how that could ever, ever come about...
+Consequently, when Michael Harner introduced his book, The Way of the Shaman, I was thrilled.
+I can still, amazingly enough, remember exactly where I was sitting when I suddenly became exquisitely aware of my place on the earth and how profoundly happy I was to be getting my first taste of the world he revealed in that book.
+In some way, I knew I was glimpsing my destiny, although I had no idea how that could ever evolve from the “ordinary” life I was living…

 I tried shamanic journeying on my own (the art of using percussive sound to enter into a trance-like state where your consciousness enters a separate and distinct landscape, what Harner terms “non-ordinary reality,”) and met with what I considered tepid success.
-I soon discovered that Harner was personally giving workshops, and my husband and I went to one of those for a weekend in NYC, which gave us the opportunity not only to do this work under his direct guidance, but also to engage for the first time in group work, which can be uniquely powerful.
+I soon discovered that Harner was personally giving workshops, so Karl and I attended one of those for a weekend in NYC.
+Not only did we learn the basics from a master, but we also engaged for the first time in group work, which can be uniquely powerful.

-One experience led to another, and step by step, through reading books and applying the techniques they disclosed, taking classes, workshops and “intensives,” (all the while maintaining our own inner knowing and intuition to be our primary Guide and Teacher), I found myself in Tuva, Siberia, traveling with a family of shamans and being initiated into their tradition, a tradition that was very nearly wiped out through the systematic and deliberate extermination of shamans when the Soviet Union annexed the country of Tuva.
+One experience led to another, and step by step over the years, through reading books and applying the techniques they disclosed, taking classes, workshops and “intensives,” all the while developing and honoring my own inner knowing and intuition, I developed a familiarity with my Allies and Guides and the lanscapes of my inner journey.
+Eventually, I found myself literally traveling with a family of shamans in Tuva, Siberia, and being initiated into their tradition, a tradition that was very nearly wiped out through the systematic and deliberate extermination of shamans when the Soviet Union annexed the country of Tuva.

-It was not until I engaged in the Healing the Light Body training with the Four Winds Society, however, that I discovered a truly practical use for the shamanic ways, outside of my own way of life, personal growth, and acquisition of guidance.
-It is this broader application and opportunity to be of service to others for which I am most grateful to the staff of the Four Winds.
-It feels appropriate to mention here as well my gratitude to the amazing people with whom I learned (and continue to learn) the ways of the Inkas (the Q’eros of the High Andes or altoplano).
-These wisdomkeepers and fellow explorers, representing at least a dozen different countries, continue to expand my horizons, sharing our adventures with laughter and tears, and providing me with an unbelievably rich source of love, wisdom, inspiration, and community.
+Quite unexpectedly, this initiation led me to engage in the Healing the Light Body training with the Four Winds Society, during which I discovered a truly practical use for the shamanic ways – service to others.
+I had enjoyed the benefits of exploring shamanism for many years – including acquiring tools that led me to increased self-awareness, confidence, balance and access to spiritual guidance – but learning how to do this for others changed my life.
+As well as the amazing people with whom I shared my training in the ways of the Inkas (the Q’eros of the High Andes of Peru).
+These dear friends and fellow explorers, representing at least a dozen different countries, continue to expand my horizons, providing me with an unbelievably rich source of love, wisdom, inspiration, and community.

 moon